gabrielilharco/snap-n-eat/README.md

 For recomending new dishes, we use minimum ditance in an n-dimensional space of nutritional information that describe each dish.

+## Implementation

+The system is implemented in Pytorch using [fastai lib](https://github.com/fastai/fastai), relying on Jupyter Notebooks for prototyping purposes.
+For the web app, we use Flask and Node.js.

 ## Instalation and usage

 Dependencies: